crossfield/streak-android-sdk/README.md

 ## Overview

-  This code repository will help you to integration a PrePlay Streak game into your Android application.
+  This code repository will help you to integrate a PrePlay Streak game into your Android application.
   To use it, you must have an `app id` provided by PrePlay.
-If you don't have one, please get in touch at contact@preplaysports.com
+If you don't have one, please get in touch with us at contact@preplaysports.com

   The main goal of this repository is to simplify your life with the integration of a PrePlay Streak game.
   So, to make it easy, this SDK contains an Android Activity used to host a WebView pointing to your game.
   If you want, you can use your own implementation, it's not mandotory to use this one.

-  We also support the deeplinking to open your app directly to a specific page of the game.
+  We also support deeplinking to open your app directly to a specific page of the game.

-  If you have any issue, be free to open an issue / pull request.
+  If you have any issues, feel free to open an issue / pull request.

-  The code is located on https://github.com/preplay/streak-android-sdk
+  The code is located at https://github.com/preplay/streak-android-sdk

 ## Getting Started

   - Put the `streak_sdk_android_0.1.jar` into your "libs" folder
-  - Add into your manifest the INTERNET permission
+  - Add the INTERNET permission into your manifest

         <uses-permission android:name="android.permission.INTERNET" />